sbb-design-systems/sbb-angular/src/angular-core/icon/icon.md

 #### Add icon resolver to serve all icons from localhost/server

-Not recommended, unless you are familiar compression and HTTP caching specifics.
+Not recommended, unless you are familiar with compression and HTTP caching specifics.

 ```ts
 constructor(iconRegistry: SbbIconRegistry, sanitizer: DomSanitizer) {